Skip to Main Content

 In the health sciences, there are fairly strict guidelines for Scoping Reviews which could be successfully adapted for other disciplines.
 See:

-It's a good idea to organise your literature using EndNote groups, as explained in the EndNote 1 topic in your topic tree.
+It's a good idea to organise your literature using EndNote groups.

 The PRISMA flow diagram is also useful to help you keep track of studies you've found, and how many of those you have included and excluded (with reasons) during the screening process.